 15 Sydney Opera House Facts

 What’s the first thing people want to see when in Sydney?
-That’s easy.
-The Sydney Opera House!
+That’s easy: the Sydney Opera House!

-Why and How shall you visit the Sydney Opera House
+Why visit the Sydney Opera House

 Interesting Sydney Opera House Facts